 '''

 Exports

 getSashPosition(This) -> integer()

 Types:

 This = wxSplitterEvent()

 Returns the new sash position.

+only

 May

-only

 be

 called

 processing

 wxEVT_SPLITTER_SASH_POS_CHANGING

 while

-and

 WXEVT SPLITTER SASH POS CHANGED events.

 getX(This) -> integer()

 Types:

 This = wxSplitterEvent()

 Returns the x coordinate of the double-click point.

 May only be called while processing wxEVT SPLITTER DOUBLECLICKED events.

-'''

-'''

 getY(This) -> integer()

-Types:

 '''